Updated 11th December 2018

 Their primary concern was the protection of jobs in our town.

 A bad deal will cost jobs in Bury and that’s not something I will support.

-This morning I spoke to BBC Radio 5Live on the PM’s deal.
+On 15th November I spoke to BBC Radio 5Live on the PM’s deal.
 Listen below

 Here, and separately at private and public meetings, I keep your concerns and the welfare of our town uppermost in my mind.